 STEP 4: LAY THE FLAGSTONE

 The beauty of flagstone is that you have creative rights based on how the materials la.
 You want to create a gap in between each flagstone of 1/8″ to 2″.
-It is important that the gap is even between all flagstones.
+Moreover, it is important that the gap is even between all flagstones.
 However, the unique shapes and designs of the flagstone allow you to shift and define the pathway with unique looks.

 STEP 5: JOIN THE MATERIAL TOGETHER

 Taking a paving stone binder, usually in the form of a sand, and sweep it in between the flagstone gaps.
 This will hold your new pathway together.
 Make sure that the binder is all the way to the top of the flagstone, creating an even pathway and ensuring that your flagstone stays connected.

 STEP 6: KEEP EVERYTHING IN PLACE

 For many paving stone binders, they require final steps to keep together.
 You will need to spray a mist and a harder water pressure to glue your paving stone.
 If there are any areas that are not filled to the top, then add more sand in for the final placement and spray the water again.
 You will need to look at the instructions of the binder you are using for better results.

 With these six simple steps, you will find a new look for your backyard.
 The beauty of flagstone and the creativity of a new path helps you to upgrade the outdoors for this season.
 To change the look and style of your yard, use this weekend to create your flagstone pathway.